 The PROC TABULATE procedure is a substitute for PROC MEANS and PROC FREQ.

 Proc Report and Proc Tabulate are both used to create summary tables.
 Although, Proc Report can create detail tables with COMPUTE Blocks which cannot be done using PROC Tabulate.

 In PROC REPORT, everything is done with the COLUMN and DEFINE statements, along with COMPUTE blocks.

-For more details on which procedure to use on which scenarios, you can read the article on PROC TABULATE versus PROC REPORT.
+For more details on which procedure to use in which scenarios, you can read the article on PROC TABULATE versus PROC REPORT.

-The 3 statements are necessary for every Proc Tabulate step.
+The three statements are necessary for every Proc Tabulate step.

 |CLASS||The CLASS statement is used to form groups within rows and columns.|